-Step Description 1 Enable XDMCP on Solaris, as described in the section Enabling XDMCP.
-2 Start XLaunch from the Xming section in the Start m Make sure that Xming is not already running before y New Service Se 3 Select the option One Window.
+Step Description 1 Enable XDMCP on Solaris, as described in the section ion Enabling XDMCP.
+2 Start XLaunch from the Xming section in the Start r Make sure that Xming is not already running before New States 3 • Select the option One Window .
 This is one of the options supporting XDMCP.
+Display settings Select display settings Choose how Xming displays programs.
 Press Next to continue.
-Display settings Select display settings Choose how Xming displays programs. • Multiple windows • Multiple windows • One window • One window • One window • Display number • Back • Next > 4 Select XDMCP for the session.
+Multiple windows Image: Construction of the second of 4 Select how to start Xming Choose session type and whether a client is started immediately.
 Press Next to continue.
-Session type Select how to start Xming Choose session type and whether a client is started immediately.
 Start no client This will just start Xming.
 You will be able to start local clients later.
 Start a program This will start a local or remote program which will connect to Xming.
 You will be able to start local clients later too.
 Remote programs are started using PuTTY/SSH.
 Open session via XDMCP This will start a remote XDMCP session.
 Starting local clients later is limited.
-This option is not available with the "Multiple windows" mode. <t< td=""></t<>
+This option is not available with the "Multiple windows" mode.

 5 Enter the IP address or hostname of the virtual SPARC system.
-XDMCP settings Configure a remote XDMCP connection Enter or search for a host with a display manager configured to allow a remote X session.
 Press Next to continue.
-Connect to host Use indirect connect Search for hosts (broadcast) Some XDMCP servers must be configured to allow remote connections.
-Please check the documentation about configuring XDMCP servers.
-6 Finish the setup by continuing through the remaind were accepted) and press Finish on the last confi der of the sections (for this example all the defaults guration screen of XLaunch.
-7 The Solaris graphical login screen is displayed.
+XDMCP settings Configure a remote XDMCP connection Enter or search for a host with a display manager configured to allow a remote X Season O Connect to host Use indirect connect Search for hosts (broadcast) Some XDMCP servers must be configured to allow remote connections.
+Please check the documentation about configuring XDMCP servers. <a href="mailto: Cance Help 6 Finish the setup by continuing through the remainder were accepted) and press Finish on the last configur 7 The Solaris graphical login screen is displayed.